dk14/crypto/chats/btc-audit/README.md

 ## To improve

 > **As bitcointalk mentioned, devs don't work for free**.
 I need funds to improve this.
 It will be solo-project for a while, which I prefer, since we're aiming at efficiency.
-It's easy to employ extra devs/AI/designers, but it's also risky - so it is a trade, I have to manage.
-Besides, there other expenses (promotions, integrations, clouds, hardware for testing, my time for extra research and thinking, consulting), that take priority atm.
+It's easy to employ extra devs/AI/designers, but it's also risky - so it is a trade, I would have to [manage](fund-management.md).
+Besides, there are other expenses (promotions, integrations, clouds, hardware for testing, my time for extra research and thinking, consulting), that take priority atm.

 Pending replica improvements:
 - potential 'Ledger TRNG replica' improvements are in [todos.png](todos.png) and [add.png](add.png).